testing-library/cypress-testing-library/README.md

   }
 }
 ```

-or if tsconfig.json has a `baseUrl` of `../node_modules` as recommended in the official Cypress documentation use:
+Or if tsconfig.json has a `baseUrl` of `../node_modules` as recommended in
+the official Cypress documentation use:

 ```json
 {
   "compilerOptions": {